Meet Victoria Armstrong

 - Reiki - First Degree

-I also attend monthly massage supervision sessions with several other practitioners (including a number of tutors), and have attended the annual MTI InTouch Conference since 2013.
+I also attended monthly massage supervision sessions with several other practitioners (including a number of tutors), and have attended the annual MTI InTouch Conference since 2013.
+Now that I am returning to the table, I will be picking this up again and am very excited to be stepping back into the massage community.

-I am a member of the Massage Training Institute (MTI) and am a CNHC (Complementary & Natural Healthcare Council) Registered Massage Therapist, as well as the ZBA UK – Zero Balancing Association.
+I am a member of the Massage Training Institute (MTI) and am a CNHC (Complementary & Natural Healthcare Council) Registered Massage Therapist.

 Articles written by me